-Be sure to keep your original hand-held transmitter in case you need to erase and reprogram the universal transmitter.
-Note to Canadian Owners: During programming, your hand-held transmitter may stop transmitting after one or two seconds.
-If you are programming from one of these transmitters, you should press and re-press the button on the hand-held transmitter every two seconds without ever releasing the button on the universal transmitter.
-Release both buttons when the red light on the universal transmitter begins to flash rapidly.
+Be sure to keep the original hand-held transmitter in case you need to erase and reprogram the Universal Transmitter.
+Note to Canadian Owners: During programming, the hand-held transmitter may automatically stop transmitting after one or two seconds.
+In this case, you should press and re-press the button on the hand-held transmitter every two seconds without ever releasing the button on the Universal Transmitter.
+Release both buttons when the indicator light on the Universal Transmitter begins to flash rapidly.

-Operating the Transmitter
+Operating the Universal Transmitter

-Press and hold the appropriate button on the universal transmitter.
-The red light comes on while the signal is being transmitted.
+Press and release the appropriate button on the Universal Transmitter.
+The indicator light comes on while the signal is being transmitted.